dsgrid/dsgrid/emr/README.md

 Copying notebooks back to local machine: /home/ehale/dsgrid/dsgrid/notebooks...
 Terminate cluster [y/n]? y
 Terminating cluster j-2Y17R69QY2BKZ
-Delete S3 scratch directory: <S3_PATH> : [y/n]? y
-Deleting S3 scratch directory...
 ```

+After terminating your cluster, you will be prompted to delete your S3 scratch folder, which contains files for bootstrapping as well as your EMR logs. dsgrid will periodically clear out the scratch folder to maintain storage cost and EMR performance.
 You can also see what instances you have running (and manually shut them down, if so desired, but doing it this way will not preserve any changes made to `dir_to_sync`) by going to the [EC2 management](https://us-west-2.console.aws.amazon.com/ec2/v2/home?region=us-west-2#Home) page of the AWS console.
 The cluster will also shut down after the `idle_time_out` is reached.